How to Make a Phone Call

 French telephone numbers have ten digits, each one beginning with a two-digit prefix for one of the five telephone areas.
 To place a call between any two points in France, simply dial the 10-digit number.
 To help you know the location of the number you are calling, here are the areas and their prefixes:

-Local directory assistance may be accessed by dialing 12.
-All cellular telephone numbers begin with 06.
+All cellular telephone numbers begin with 06 or 07.
 Toll-free numbers (numéros verts) begin with the digits 08.00, often grouped as 0.800.

 Public telephones are nearly all equipped for the TéléCarte, an embedded-chip smart card available in 50-unit and 120-unit denominations.
 Since few public phones accept coins, we recommend that visitors obtain and carry a phone card for use in emergencies.
 They are available in tobacco shops, post offices, offices of France Télécom, and from newsagents.
 Some credit cards can also be used (Visa, Mastercard/Eurocard).

-Cellular phone numbers all begin with 06.
+Cellular phone numbers all begin with 06 or 07.
 Phones can be rented from several companies for delivery or airport pickup.
-A few customers used this cell phone rental company with satisfaction.

 To call abroad from France first dial 00, then the country code, then the telephone number.
 Here are a few country codes: Australia 61, United Kingdom 44, Ireland 353, United States 1, Brazil 55, Canada 1, China 86, Germany 49, Israel 972, Italy 39, Japan 81, Mexico 52, Portugal 351, Spain 34, Sweden 46, Switzerland 41.
 To reach an international operator, dial 00.33.12, then the country code.